Table of Contents

-Due to the COVID-19 pandemic, these agencies have temporarily adjusted the way they provide services as explained below.
+Below are explanations about how these agencies have adjusted the way they provide services.

 Texas Workforce Solutions-Vocational Rehab Services (TWS-VRS)

 TWS-VRS continues to accept applications and provide services to anyone who is interested in services to help them return to employment or go to work.
 Their physical offices are closed but its staff is providing services remotely.
 If anyone is interested in applying for services or is having difficulty reaching their counselor, they can call 512-936-6400.

 TWS-VRS reports some of their offices, including those where they are co-located in a Texas Workforce Solutions Office, are closed for in-person access by the public.
 Others are limiting the hours in which they are open for public access or are open by appointment only.